wildanfuady/readme.md/README.md

 Pengalaman:

 1. IlmuCoding.com as Founder
-2. RumahCoding.coid as Trainer and Fullstack Developer
+2. RumahCoding.co.id as Trainer and Fullstack Developer
 3. Medcom VisiTama as Web and Android Developer
-4. Sabila Mall as Web and Android Developer
+4. SabilaMall.co.id as Web and Android Developer

 Terima kasih.